alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/audios/2020/2020-08-06-who-are-the-sufis.md

 ---
 layout: post
-title: "Who are the Sufis?"
+title: Who are the Sufis?
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Nur 'Ala al-Darb vol 3"
+source: Fatawa Nur 'Ala al-Darb vol 3
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_477/47716.mp3
-hijri: Dhul-Hijjah 16, 1441
+hijri: '1441-12-16'
 date: 2020-08-06
 lang: en
 active: audios
-category: [audios, sects]
+category:
+- audios
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
-summary: "Sufis are groups of people who are known for their innovating methods of worship that are not ordained by Allah in their prayers, Dhikr (Remembrance of Allah) and devotional retreats."
+summary: Sufis are groups of people who are known for their innovating methods of worship that are not ordained by Allah in their prayers, Dhikr (Remembrance of Allah) and devotional retreats.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 Who are the Sufi people and what is the position of Islam regarding them?
 May Allah